lucia-auth/lucia/documentation/content/main/start-here/username-password.astro.md

 The same page will also handle form submissions.

-We’ll use the key created in the previous section to reference the user and authenticate them by validating the password.
-As such, "username" will be the provider id and the username will be the provider user id for `useKey()`, which will return the key's user if the password is valid.
+We’ll use the key created in the previous section to reference the user and authenticate them by validating the password with [`useKey()`](/reference/lucia-auth/auth#usekey) .
 Create a new session if the password is valid.

 ```astro
 ---